JessicaNathany/the-office.api/README.md

 - GET /characters/{id} - retrieves a specific character by ID.
 - GET /episodes - retrieves a list of all episodes in The Office.
 - GET /episodes/{id} - retrieves a specific episode by ID.
-- GET /quotes - retrieves a list of all quotes in The Office.
+- GET /quotes/characters/{id} - retrieves a list of all better frases for specific character in The Office.
-- GET /quotes/{id} - retrieves a specific quote by ID.

 🛠️ Built With